 Cockatiels may be small, but they have the same dietary requirements as any of the larger species of parrot.
 All parrots need vegetables, fruits, grains and legumes to complete their diet.
 The lack of specific nutrients will lead to immune system dysfunction and disease susceptibility and will ultimately lessen your cockatiels quality of life and increase your vet bills.

 Knowing that diet is the biggest area of concern for most parrot owners, we put together Cooking For Parrots – a nutrition course and cookbook that explains all of your birds dietary needs and offers solutions to common feeding problems and includes over 100 recipes and foraging ideas.
 I’d highly encourage you to watch the Free Diet Video where we explain what a perfect diet looks like.

 In addition to fresh foods, a cockatiel needs to be fed a high quality pellet to fill in any inadequacies in the diet.
-Our Feed Your Flock pellets are certified organic and use only 100% natural ingredients.
-They are formed using a cold pressed method that does not destroy vital nutritients through the application of heat.
+Our Feed Your Flock pellets come directly from nature and use only 100% human grade ingredients.
+They are formed using a cold pressed method that does not destroy vital nutrients through the application of heat.
 Other brand cannot make that same claim.